-- One telegram with 2 voltages (resolution 10 mV) and 2 digital input values.
-COB-ID is 101(HEX) and byte order Intel(little-endian)
+One of the telegrams has two voltages with a resolution of 10 mV.
+In addition, it has two digital input values.
+Its COB-ID is 101(HEX) and the byte order is Intel(little-endian)

-- One telegram with a digital output.
+The other telegram has a digital output.
 COB-ID is 181(hex) and byte order Intel(little-endian)

 You need to make one interface for each CAN-telegram.
-In the following step-by-step-description we will work with the CAN-telegram Level_in.
+We will work with the CAN-telegram Level_in.

-NB!
-It is important that the CAN-record structure is the FIRST volatile data you add.
-This way the data has offset 0 seen from the COPP-editor, and we need that for our coming mapping.
-"Mapping" is a CANopen term, which can loosely be translated to "location of data".
+NB: The CAN-record must be the first volatile data you add.
+In this way, the data has offset 0, from the COPP-editor’s point of view, and we need that for our coming mapping.
+"Mapping" is a CANopen term, which can be translated to "location of data".

 Now set the mapping between the CAN telegram and the raw CAN-data defined in VIGO6.
-This will enable the hardware interface to transfer data from the CAN-record to the COPP-record.
-This is done whenever the hardware-interface receives new data (whereby the method “notification” is called).
+Then the hardware interface can transfer data from the CAN-record to the COPP-record.
+This is done when the hardware-interface receives new data – whereby it calls the method “notification”.

-The CAN_ID is 11 bits, but often represented as 4 bit and 7 bit (see illustration)
+The CAN_ID is 11 bits, but often used as 4 bit and 7 bit (see illustration)

 In our case, we have a COB_ID, which is a representation of all 11 bits.